ngolamxyz/github-console/README.md

     Authorization callback URL: http://127.0.0.1:3000/auth/github/callback
     - Copy client id and client secret and put in .env
 2. Put a random [SESSION_SECRET_KEY] in .env
-3. Create a file `/var/db/sessions.db` and provide permissions for saving app's sessions.
+3. Create a folder `/var/db` and provide permissions for saving app's sessions.
 4. Run `yarn install` to install dependencies.
 5. Run `yarn start` to start in dev mode.
 6. For production